 104.4.1.3 Examination of documents.
-When documents are required precedent to the issuance of a permit, per section 107.1, and those documents have been confirmed, by review, to comply with the requirements of this Code, the Building Official shall endorse, or cause to be endorsed, in writing or stamp on both sets of plans and specifications "APPROVED."
+When documents are required precedent to the issuance of a permit, and those documents have been confirmed, by review, to comply with the requirements of this Code, the Building Official shall endorse, or cause to be endorsed, in writing or stamp on the plans and specifications "APPROVED."
 Such approved plans and specifications shall not be changed, modified, or altered without authorization from the Building Official, and all work regulated by this Code shall be done in accordance with the approved plans.